paoloriccardi/paoloriccardi.github.io/_posts/2021-05-01-dijkstra-algorithm-2.md

 By the way, creating our own priority queue using a heap data structure, instead of using `heapq` could be a good excuse to refresh heap's basics and that's another great benefit of learning this Algorithm, it's perfectly functional for a real life scenario (with some tweaks maybe) yet it relies on very basic concepts of DSA.

-##### To put it very simply...
+##### The basic idea

-To get the shortest paths in the Graph, the Algorithm "explores" the Graph, checking for the best opportunities that each node offers, up to the present moment, in terms of "neighborhood reachability", in the process of exploring each single node the algorithm makes a "greedy" choice in the sense that it chooses deliberately to "explore" first those candidates that looks more promising, regardless the fact that some steps later those promises may result less appealing.
+In order to get the shortest paths in the Graph, the Algorithm "explores" the Graph, checking for the best opportunities that each node offers, up to the present moment, in terms of "neighborhood reachability".
+In the process of exploring each single node the algorithm makes a "greedy" choice in the sense that it chooses deliberately to "explore" first those candidates that looks more promising, regardless the fact that some steps later those promises may result less appealing.

 If and when better options will rise the algorithm will take them into account.
-This is a very important consideration, because for practical applications, such as satellite navigation, instead of going fully breadth-first in our exploration we may want to somehow follow a direction in the exploration... for example, if I want to go from Florence (Center of Italy) to Milan (North of Italy), it's very unlikely although not impossible, that a shortest path may take me to Naples (South of Italy).
+This is a very important consideration, because for practical applications, such as satellite navigation, instead of going fully breadth-first in our exploration we may want to somehow have a direction... for example, if you want to go from Florence (Center of Italy) to Milan (North of Italy), it's very unlikely although not impossible, that a shortest path may include Naples (South of Italy).

-##### Finally, the Algorithm
+##### How the Algorithm works

 A brief description of the code:
-0. When the Dijkstra class is instantiated, for every node in the Graph, it's created (in the constructor) a dictionary called `distance`, where:
+0. When the Dijkstra class is instantiated, for every node in the Graph, the constructor creates a dictionary called `distance`, where:
     - the keys are the nodes of the Graph;
-    - the values are lists made of two elements, `[actual cost to reach the node from start, previous node in the actual minimum path]`, the second element is often called the *coming from* node;
+    - the values are lists made of two elements, `[actual cost to reach the node from start, previous node in the actual minimum path]`, the second element is often called the *coming from* node or *prev* node;
-    - for every node the values are initialized respectively to a proxy for infinity (a very big int) and to None, this means that at the first step of the algorithm every node is considered non reachable;
+    - for every node the values are initialized respectively to a proxy for infinity (a very big int) and to None, this means that at the first step of the algorithm every new path to the node will be considered an improvement;
 1. When the algorithm is called we do the following with the starting node:
     - the initial value for the starting node in the distances is modified, the cost is set to *0* and the *coming from* to the node itself;
     - the starting node is added to the priority queue and the loop begin;